tongueroo/jets-dynamodb-example/README.md

 ## Some Tips

 Recommend creating a `dynamodb-local` IAM user.
 The tools like https://github.com/aaronshaf/dynamodb-admin assume you have `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` setup.
+For the IAM User permission give it *nothing*, it doesn't need any actual IAM permissions.
 Looks like Jets is calling out to get the AWS account id in some cases too.
 Know it's a little silly to create an IAM user for this, but dynamodb-local creates a DB on your filesystem that includes the AWS_ACCESS_KEY_ID in the DB name.
 It looks something like this.

     $ ls /usr/local/Caskroom/dynamodb-local/latest/*.db
     /usr/local/Caskroom/dynamodb-local/latest/your-aws-secret-access-key_us-west-2.db